Difference Between Accounting Profit and Economic Profit

 |Meaning||Net income earned during an accounting year;||Surplus remaining after deduction of total costs from total revenue;|

 |Relevance||Practical from a financial perspective.||May was not the precise picture since certain aspects are estimated.|

 |Benefit||Reflects the profitability of the firm;||Highlights efficiency of the company in resource allocations.|

 |Formula||Total Revenue – Explicit cost||Total Revenue – (Explicit costs + Implicit costs)|

 Economic profit will have to be greater than accounting profit for the concept to exist.
 Since opportunity cost cannot be negative, economic profit will be lower than accounting profit.
 An opportunity cost being negative is not possible since a business can always choose not to act on available opportunities, thus in a situation of neither earning nor spending anything.

-The entire future of any company depends on the profit earning potential in the near future and also how has it performed in the recent past.
+The entire future of any company depends on the profit earning potential in the near future and also how it has performed in the recent past.
 As a shareholder/investor, the accounting profit is of importance as that will give the true picture of the financial performance.
-Economic profit may be used for internal analysis or by specific individuals to assess the opportunity costs which are making way for current activities.
+Economic profit may be used for internal analysis or by specific individuals to assess the opportunity costs, which are making way for current activities.
 Though economic profits can involve a lot of assumptions, it can give an approximate answer to the desired direction.

-Accounting Profit vs Economic Profit Video
+Accounting Profit vs. Economic Profit Video